 This is the third and last installment of our trip to Guatemala.
 If you haven’t, check out our trip to Rio Dulce and the ancient Mayan ruins of Tikal.
-After the long drive back from Tikal, Roger and I took about two days to explore the local area.
+After the long drive back from Tikal, it took about two days to explore the local area.
 I was glad to be back to Guatemala city where the weather is just perfect.
 We took the rental car and with our gps, explored the local markets and plazas of the city.
 We even went to a very nice shopping area called Paseo Cayala where we saw a movie at their theatre.

 We also drove more towards the city center to find an underground marketplace and shop some more.